 Watch the video below to see how you can easily identify if the profile contacting you on Facebook is a fake.

 The message says something like this: "I saw your name on the winners' list of Global Financial Facility supported by World Bank Group" (bogus organization).
 "Please contact them and ask them about the prize/grant".
 The amount you apparently won is $180,000.
+Another name used for the fake organization is the Global Green Grant Fund.

 Of course, you get excited and send a Facebook message to this organization.
 After they congratulate you, they will 'connect' you with Shirley Herriot, who claims to be a Facebook Processing representative at Grant n Lottery Entitlement Evaluation, which is also a fake position.
 Facebook doesn't have such a thing.